Coldstream Marriage Room: Frequently Asked Questions

 Do we need to submit Marriage/Civil Partnership Notice Forms?
 Regardless of where you live, you are each required to submit signed and dated Marriage/Civil Partnership Notice Forms in the 3 months before your marriage/civil partnership to enable the Registrar to ensure that you are free to marry each other or form your civil partnership.

 What is the legal minimum Notice period?
 You can submit your Notice Forms during the 3 months before your marriage/civil partnership.
-The legal minimum notice period is 15 days but leaving it this late is not advisable: if there is a problem, it may be necessary to postpone the event.
+The legal minimum notice period has recently increased to 29 days but leaving it this late is not advisable: if there is a problem, it may be necessary to postpone the event.
 Please submit your forms as soon as possible in the 3 months prior to your chosen date.

 What else is required?